chetanbakshi/react-boilerplate/README.md

 - Well defined folder structure
 - Array based routing system with nested children
 - Auth logic can be added directly at the routing object
-- JSON based menu list in the navigation
+- JSON based responsive menu
 - Multiple menu state can be added in the menu list.
 Action can also be performed instead of giving a link.
 For instance, showing dialog box for confirmation (e.g., logout) on clicking on menu item
 - Well defined structure of store (redux) for creating actions, effects and reducer
 - Added hooks to interact with redux state